SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/clavister_ng_fw.md

 ### Create an intake

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Clavister Next-Gen Firewall`.
 Copy the intake key.

+### Forward logs to Sekoia.io

+Please consult the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_forwarder/) documentation to forward these logs to Sekoia.io.